“If you see something, say something,” isn’t enough when actual lives are on the line.

 I ran down 13 flights of stairs to 42nd street, kicked off my shoes so I could run as fast as I could to the east river.
 The explosion was not a terrorist attack, but the case of a rusty steam pipe explosion.
 One person died in the explosion, several others were physically injured, and who knows how many people were emotionally damaged?
 I was.
 I was rocked from the inside.
 And haven’t been the same since.

-I left the agency for another then another, I could never find safety at any of them.
+I left the agency for another, then another, I could never find safety at any of them.
 I threw up in all the bathroom stalls of award-winning creative ad agencies.
-No one knew, or...maybe they did?
-If they did, why didn't they say anything?
+No one knew, or … maybe they did?
+If they did, why didn’t they say anything?

 I made the rounds to psychiatrists’ offices getting prescribed every antipsychotic, anti-anxiety, antidepressant drug on the market.
 I ended up pairing up with a cocktail of Xanax XR.
 Technically, I was still sober, but was I really?

-Today, I stand strong and firm in the belief that companies need to do more to make sure their employees are taken care of, not only their physical well-beings, but in all facets of their lives.
+Today, I stand strong and firm in the belief that companies need to do more to make sure their employees are taken care of, not only in their physical well-being, but in all facets of their lives.
 Is it really so hard to have more empathy and compassion for your employees and a deeper understanding of what your employees truly need?
 I would never ever wish what happened to me on anyone else.
-After all, the well-being of your people are on the line; they're silently suffering.
+After all, the well-being of your people is on the line; they’re silently suffering.
 Your employees are your creators, idea makers, and foundation of your entire organization.

 That explosion stole a chunk of my life that I can never get back.
 But I can speak out on behalf of Billy, Cat, and myself on the empathy that organizations should cultivate with their employees.
-We are more productive, creative, engaged and fulfilled when our minds are right, when we are present in mind, body and soul in our work.
+We are more productive, creative, engaged, and fulfilled when our minds are right, when we are present in mind, body, and soul in our work.

 “If you see something, say something,” isn’t enough when actual lives are on the line.
 There needs to be options and programs for employees to seek the support they might need and a culture that enables support, compassion, and most importantly, empathy.
 It needs to be encouraged because people matter.
 I matter.
 You matter.
 Billy mattered.